-Australia-China relations monthly summary - May 2018
+Australia-China relations monthly summary - September 2018

-The latest developments in Australia-China relations in May 2018 by Elena Collinson, Senior Project and Research Officer, Australia-China Relations Institute (ACRI), University of Technology Sydney (UTS).
+The latest developments in Australia-China relations in September 2018 by Elena Collinson, Senior Project and Research Officer, Australia-China Relations Institute (ACRI), University of Technology Sydney (UTS).

-Australia-China relations monthly summary - April 2018
+Australia-China relations monthly summary - August 2018